fadzy/fuzzy-logic-/README.md

 soft computing mini project 1st year sec semester , Implementing a fuzzy logic controller for a washing machine involves several steps, including defining the fuzzy sets, membership functions, rules, and the inference system.
-Below is an outline of the process to build the fuzzy logic model from scratch
 1. Introduction to Fuzzy Logic

     Fuzzy logic is a form of artificial intelligence that mimics human decision-making by dealing with uncertain, imprecise, or approximate information.